 – Think about the time of day that the party is being held.
 If it’s right at lunch time, you probably want to serve more food, because people may not have had a chance to eat lunch.
 If it’s in the morning you can serve brunch food and coffee/OJ/milk (check out Audrey’s Pancakes and Pajamas Party or this Yellow + White Baby Shower for a few brunch ideas!)
 If it’s in the afternoon, you can serve a dessert and a couple little finger foods to snack on.

 – Always serve drinks – water, punch, lemonade, and tea are some good options.
 If there will be small kids at the party, serve kid friendly drinks like juice boxes that won’t spill easily.

 – Don’t forget favors.
 You don’t have to spend a ton of money on favors, but they do need to be in keeping with the theme of the party.
-Honestly, I kind of wish this were a trend that would fade out because half the time, I feel like it’s wasted money, especially for kids parties.
+Honestly, I kind of wish this were a trend that would fade out because half the time, I feel like it’s wasted money, especially for smaller kids’ parties.

 For me, it relieves a ton of stress when I take the process one step at a time and write everything down in list form.
 Some people aren’t list makers, but they are what keep me sane and organized!

 Do you have any other tips for planning the perfect party that you think I should add?
 How do you feel about favors?